 The Early Intervention Program provides family-centered developmental services to children who are experiencing or are at risk of developmental delay.
-The lead agency for the program is the Massachusetts Department of Public Health, Bureau of Family and Community Health.
+The lead agency for the program is the Massachusetts Department of Public Health, Bureau of Family Health and Nutrition.
 Referrals may be made by any parent, hospital, clinic, physician or social service worker who suspects that a child may not be walking, talking, or interacting at the level appropriate for their age.
 To be eligible for a free screening a child must be age 0-3.

 FAMILY SUPPORT SERVICES

 Fathers & Family Program

 The Fathers & Family Program provides support services to fathers in the community, incarcerated fathers at the Worcester County House of Correction, and residents of the Hector Reyes House.
 Weekly Parenting/Support Groups and individual case management services are offered to provide fathers with the opportunity to share personal experiences and support their efforts to strengthen their connection with their children.

 This service is for adults with disabilities between the ages of 18 and 59.
 To be eligible clients must meet certain income criteria and be in need of assistance with light chores and shopping.
 This program is funded by the Massachusetts Rehabilitation Commission (MRC).
 To determine eligibility, you may call MRC directly at 1-800-223-2559 or contact us for additional information.

 Pernet’s Parent Aide Service is a state-funded program that complements the support that families receive from the Department of Children and Families.
 If individuals are interested in having a home visitor to work with them on household management, parenting skills, or access to community resources then they may request a Pernet Parent Aide through their DCF worker.